progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--After your super-important fix is deployed, you’re ready to switch back to the work you were doing before you were interrupted.
 However, first you’ll delete the `hotfix` branch, because you no longer need it — the `master` branch points at the same place.
 You can delete it with the `-d` option to `git branch`:-->

-Nachdem Dein superwichtiger Hotfix veröffentlicht wurde, kannst Du dich wieder Deiner ursprünglichen Arbeit zuwenden.
+Nachdem Dein superwichtiger Hotfix veröffentlicht wurde, kannst Du Dich wieder Deiner ursprünglichen Arbeit zuwenden.
 Vorher wird sich allerdings des nun nutzlosen Hotfix-Zweiges entledigt, schließlich zeigt der Master-Branch ebenfalls auf die aktuelle Version.
 Du kannst ihn mit der `-d`-Option von `git branch` entfernen:

 	$ git branch -d hotfix
 	Deleted branch hotfix (3a0874c).